testillano/h2agent/docs/api/README.md

 ### Algorithm selection

+The fundamental distinction is between **deterministic lookup** and **sequential search**:

+- `FullMatching` / `FullMatchingRegexReplace`: the incoming URI (optionally transformed via `rgx`/`fmt`) becomes a map key.
+One URI → one key → one provision.
+Order does not matter.
+O(1) lookup.
+- `RegexMatching`: each provision's `requestUri` is treated as a regex pattern.
+The incoming URI is tested against them sequentially.
+First match wins.
+O(n) search.

+When to use each:

+- Use `FullMatching` when all URIs are fixed and predictable (e.g. `/api/v1/users`, `/api/v1/orders`).
+- Use `FullMatchingRegexReplace` when URIs have variable parts but a single `rgx`/`fmt` transformation can normalize them all into predictable keys (e.g. stripping timestamps, trimming IDs).
+The key insight is that one global transformation must be enough to classify all traffic.
+- Use `RegexMatching` when URIs are too heterogeneous for a single transformation to normalize — a mix of different path structures where each provision needs its own pattern (e.g. `/api/v1/config/...`, `/api/v2/users/.../profile`, `/health`, `/metrics`).
+In this case, sequential regex matching against individual provision patterns is the only viable approach.

 There are three classification algorithms.
 Two of them classify the traffic by single identification of the provision key (`method`, `uri` and `inState`): `FullMatching` matches directly, and `FullMatchingRegexReplace` matches directly after transformation.
 The other one, `RegexMatching` is not matching by identification but for regular expression.

 In summary: